R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 ## The DCAP protocol

-There are two protocols for establishing what code runs in an enclave: EPID and DCAP.
-EPID is an older protocol designed for consumer applications and includes some sophisticated privacy features.
-For servers where the IP address doesn't need to be hidden (because it's public in DNS, to begin with), these features aren't helpful, and thus there is DCAP (_Data Center Attestation Primitives_).
-DCAP requires more modern hardware but is otherwise simpler and more robust.
+Conclave only supports the modern DCAP attestation protocol, the old EPID attestation protocol is not supported anymore.
 You may also see DCAP referred to as "ECDSA attestation".

-!!!Important

-    Intel does not provide EPID attestation support on any Xeon Scalable processors including the Ice Lake Xeon CPUs and any future generations.
-Please ensure you are using DCAP attestation on these platforms.

 In DCAP, repeated attestation requests aren't forwarded to Intel, but rather served from a cache.
 A newly installed machine obtains a machine certificate from Intel via the cache, which may then be persisted to disk.
 All this is